MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/compare-and-book-from-suggested-resources.md

 The suggested resources are shown on two tabs: **Suggested** and **Shortlisted**.
 By default, the **Shortlisted** tab is empty, and all suggestions appear on the **Suggested** tab.
 To shortlist resources that meet the staffing criteria, follow one of these steps on the **Suggested** tab.

 - Select **View details** for a resource.
 In the details view, use the **Shortlist** button to add a resource to the **Shortlisted** tab.
-You can go to other resources by using the **Next** and **Previous** buttons.
+You can go to other resources by selecting the **Next** and **Previous** buttons.
 - Select one or more resource rows, and then select **Shortlist**.
-The selected resources appear on the **Shortlisted** tab.
+The selected resource appears on the **Shortlisted** tab.
 You can add more resources in a similar way.

 To remove a resource from the **Shortlisted** tab and return it to the **Suggested** tab, use the **Remove** button.

 ## Compare multiple suggested resources together

-Individually navigating through each suggested resource using **View Details** could be time consuming and doesn't scale well.
+Navigating through each suggested resource using **View Details** can be time consuming and doesn't scale well.
 To make it easier to evaluate scores and metrics for multiple resources simultaneously, the ability to **Compare** resources is provided.
-This can be done by following these steps:

-1. Select more than one resource from the **Suggested** tab to enable the **Compare** button on the top-right.
-Click this button.
-2. A pop-up window appears that contains a grid of only the selected resources, sorted in decreasing order of their overall recommendation score.
-3. This grid also contains columns for _Worker Type_, _Vendor/Resourcing Unit Name_, _Experience Fit (%)_, _Cost Impact_, _Availability_ and _Skill-Match_ for each resource.
-Filtering and sorting is available only for _Recommendation Score_, _Worker Type_, _Resourcing Unit_ and _Vendor Name_.
-4. This grid can be used to compare resources together based on their scores and metrics.
-Resources can then be directly short-listed using the **Shortlist** button, making them available under the _Shortlisted_ tab of the main side-pane.
+To enable the **Compare** button, select more than one resource from the **Suggested** tab.
+Select the **Compare** button.
+A pop-up window appears that contains a grid of only the selected resources, sorted in decreasing order of their overall recommendation score.
+This grid also contains columns for **Worker Type**, **Vendor/Resourcing Unit Name**, **Experience Fit (%)**, **Cost Impact**, **Availability**, and **Skill-Match**.
+Filtering and sorting is available only for **Recommendation Score**, **Worker Type**, **Resourcing Unit**, and **Vendor Name**.
+This grid can be used to compare resources together based on their scores and metrics.
+Resources can then be directly short-listed using the **Shortlist** button, making them available under the **Shortlisted** tab of the main side-pane.

-## Continue to book from shortlisted resources
+## Book from the shortlisted resources list

-After you narrow down the list of suggested resources, the last step to finish staffing a team member from the list of recommendations is to *book* a resource.
+After you narrow down the list of suggested resources, the next step to finish staffing a team member from the list of recommendations is to *book* a resource.

-- To book a resource from the **Shortlisted** tab, select one or more resources and click **Continue booking**.
-- Alternatively, select one or more resources from the **Compare** grid and then click **Continue booking**.
+To book a resource from the **Shortlisted** tab, select one or more resources and select **Continue booking**.
+Alternatively, select one or more resources from the **Compare** grid and then select **Continue booking**.

-- A new resource requirement is created, or an existing requirement is updated for this team member to include the condition to book from the selected resources only.
-- You're redirected to the **schedule board**, where you can review information about the resources' availability and use it to make the final booking decision.
+A new resource requirement is created, or an existing requirement is updated for this team member to include the condition to book from the selected resources only.
+You're redirected to the **schedule board**, where you can review information about the resources' availability and use it to make the final booking decision.

 > [!NOTE]
-> If none or fewer than selected resources are visible on loading of the schedule board, this is most likely due to them not being available for the entire duration of the team member requirement or a difference in resourcing units.
+> If none or fewer than the selected resources are visible on the schedule board, this is most likely due to them not being available for the entire duration of the team member requirement or a difference in resourcing units.
-> Please navigate to the "Schedule Assistant Filter" section by clicking on **Filters** and clear the field for **Organizational Units** or by checking the box for **Ignore Duration** under _Advanced_.
-Hit **Search** once again after doing this.
+> Navigate to the **Schedule Assistant Filter** section by selecting **Filters**, and clear the **Organizational Units** field or by check the **Ignore Duration** box under **Advanced**.
+Select **Search** again.

 For more information about how to use the schedule board to book a resource, see [Book from the schedule board](/dynamics365/project-operations/resource-management/book-project#book-from-the-schedule-board).